XiroEx/firebase-admin/README.md

-## @xiroex/firebase-admin: A Simplified Firebase Admin SDK Wrapper
+## A Simplified Firebase Admin SDK Wrapper

 This package provides a simplified wrapper for the Firebase Admin SDK, making it easier to interact with your Firebase project's Firestore database.

+### <center style="color:red">Support for more Admin functions coming soon!</center>

 ### Installation